Vhati/Slipstream-Mod-Manager/skel_common/readme_modders.txt

   edit in the wake of earlier ones.

+Commandline

+  Running Slipstream from a prompt can speed up development...

+  --patch Abc.ftl Def "Ghi 1.0.ftl"

+    Patches named mod files.
+Dirs can also be named, so you won't have to re-zip for every test.

+  --global-panic

+    While patching, reveals typoed <find...> tags.
+Any find that yields no matches will cause an error, as if it had panic='true'.

+  --runftl

+    Runs the game.
+If used with "--patch", runs afterward if successful.

 Pitfalls

   FTL Bug (fixed in 1.03.3): If a ship is modded to have level 5 shields,